Information Package / Course Catalogue

 Week 1 - Theoretical

-Description, etiology and prevalence of metabolic diseases in livestock and poultry industry
+Description, etiology and prevalence of metabolic disorders in livestock and poultry industry

 Week 2 - Theoretical